Scientific Research Red Light Therapy

 https://pmc.ncbi.nlm.nih.gov/articles/PMC9902007/

-• Intervention: 633 & 830 nm LED mask, 20-min sessions, 3× per week, 8 weeks.
+• Intervention: 633 nm and 830 nm LED mask, 20 minutes per session, 3× per week, for 8 weeks.

-• Type: Randomized, double-blind, placebo-controlled trial protocol.
+• Study type: Randomized, double-blind, placebo-controlled protocol.

-• Strength/limitation: Strong design; no results published yet.
+• Strengths/Limitations: Strong design; results pending.

 6. Hamblin MR (2017) & Laakso EL (2023) — PBM and melatonin/circadian mechanisms